 Asking questions and organizing messages is only useful if you share customer feedback with your whole team.
 That way everyone can benefit and learn from it.
 A few ways you could do this include:

-- Presenting customers feedback in a segment during our company meetings
+- presenting customers feedback examples in a segment during a company meetings

 - Nicereply allows you to create a “zap” in Zapier that will automatically post gathered customer feedback directly to your chosen slack channel so that everyone can see it